 This season, rather than picking up another pack of store-bought deicer, save some money and avoid lines at the hardware store by pouring rubbing alcohol onto icy areas on the walkway.
 Or, for a solution you can stow away year-round, combine two parts rubbing alcohol with one part warm water in a spray bottle.
 Spritz the solution liberally onto the surface of your walkway or driveway to coat—and gradually melt—the ice.

 How to Remove Driveway Ice with Magnesium Chloride

 Magnesium chloride is a household staple for many Northeasterners, and for good reason: It can effectively melt ice at a temperature of about -15 degrees Celsius and can tackle moderate to significant ice accumulations with relative ease.
 In addition, magnesium chloride offers a more environmentally friendly and pet-friendly alternative to its counterpart, calcium chloride.

-For optimal results, purchase magnesium chloride in pellet rather than flake form.
+For optimal results, purchase magnesium chloride in pellet rather than flake form (view example on Amazon).
 Disperse the pellets by hand over icy paths until they are roughly uniform in distribution.
 As the magnesium chloride pellets penetrate the ice, the chemical components will melt it—and your winter worries—away.

 For homeowners with pets, the cat is out of the bag that kitty litter is an effective way to avert slips, falls, and other wintry spills.
 While kitty litter isn’t actually a deicer, it helps create friction so you can gain traction over slippery surfaces.